Single-Step Parity Check Gate Set for Quantum Error Correction: Conclusions

 \section{Conclusions}

 In this theory work, we developed a workflow which calculates the perfection rate of the whole parity check with given experimental data.
 We numerically showed how errors are accumulating and causing a decrease of the perfection rate of the parity check circuit with current sources (with single and two qubit gate and $M_{pp1}$) from the experimental GST matrices.
-Our findings indicate that relying solely on the fidelity of single and two qubit gate operations is inadequate in assessing the effectiveness of constructing the fundamental elements of quantum error correction, specifically the parity check circuits.
-Then, we introduced new full unitaries which allow us to make parity check measurement in one step.
-We call these unitaries single step parity check gate set.
+Our findings indicate that relying solely on the fidelity of 1- and 2-qubit gate operations is inadequate in assessing the effectiveness of constructing the fundamental elements of quantum error correction, specifically the parity check circuits.
+Then, we introduced new SSPC unitaries which allow us to make parity check measurements in one step.
 We modified the universal gate set such that the new unitaries are the most natural gate set for QEC.
-We compared the traditional parity check gate (single and two qubits gates) and the SSPC gate for an \textit{XX} parity check scenario in the presence of noise.
+We compared the traditional parity check gate (1- and 2-qubits gates) and the SSPC gate for an \textit{XX} parity check scenario in the presence of noise.

 We provided an experimentally realizable example based on spin qubits in silicon, and used the GRAPE algorithm to find a single pulse capable of implementing the single-step parity check gate within experimental limitations.
 Furthermore, we implemented the decomposed parity check circuit using GRAPE.
-We found that SSPC gate is naturally suited for this system, and outperforms a decomposed gate.
+We found that the SSPC gate is naturally suited for this system, and outperforms a decomposed gate.

 Many have asked what the ``killer-app" is for a large-scale, error-corrected quantum computer, this is error-correction.
 The vast majority of the computation occurring in a large-scale machine is dedicated to correcting its own errors.
 As such, fundamental gate sets used at the physical level should be targeted at this application.
 We have introduced a complete workflow that allows experimentalists to characterise more complex gate sets and connect outputs of characterisation experiments to commonly used models used in QEC analysis.
-This allows hardware efforts to potentially redesign and test fundamental gate libraries, increasing performance, and accelerating the realisation of fault-tolerant, error-corrected quantum computers.
+This allows quantum hardware engineers to potentially redesign and test fundamental gate libraries, increase performance, and accelerate the realisation of fault-tolerant, error-corrected quantum computers